Hrishikesh332/Drug-Inhibitor-Cancer-Treatment/README.md

 - Biomining Neural Network

 **Supported Methods**:
-- **Activation Maximization**: Applicable to both TranSynergy and Biomining.
+- **Activation Maximization**: Activation maximization is an explainability technique that generates synthetic input samples to maximize (or minimize) the output of a neural network model.
+By optimizing the input to strongly activate a particular neuron or output, we can gain insights into what patterns or features the model has learned to associate with high or low predictions.
+Applicable to both TranSynergy and Biomining.
-- **Anchors**: Only for Biomining due to computational cost.
+- **Anchors**: Anchors are a model-agnostic method that generates simple, high-precision IF-THEN rules to explain a model's predictions by identifying critical features that ensure the same outcome.
+Only performed for Biomining due to computational cost.
+-  **SHAP**: SHAP estimates how much each input feature contributes to a prediction by assigning an importance value called a Shapley value.
+This value shows how much the feature pushes the model’s output away from or toward a baseline (usually the average prediction).
+Performed SHAP on both Transynergy and Biomining.

 **Running Explanations(Example)**:
 ```bash